ELSS or PPF, which is a better investment for tax-saving?

 - There is a lock-in of 3 years.
 Every investment in ELSS is subject to a lock-in of three years i.e. you cannot take your money out before 3 years.

-- Investment in ELSS is eligible for tax deduction up to Rs 1.5 lacs under Section 80C of the Income Tax Act.
-Do note the cap of Rs 1.5 lacs is for investment in all the products in Section 80C basket put together.
+- Investment in ELSS is eligible for tax deduction up to Rs.
+1.5 lacs under Section 80C of the Income Tax Act.
+Note that the cap of Rs 1.5 lacs is for investment in all the products in Section 80C basket put together.

 - The returns are market-linked and are not guaranteed.

-- Under the extant income tax laws, long term capital gains (holding period > 1 year) on sale of equity mutual funds are exempt from tax.
-Since ELSS investments cannot be sold off before 3 years, any capital gains on sale of ELSS units will be long term and hence tax-free.
+- Long term capital gains (holding period > 1 year) on sale of ELSS (equity mutual funds) are taxed at 10%.
+Since ELSS investments cannot be sold off before 3 years, any capital gains on sale of ELSS units will be long term and be taxed at 10%.

 - Non-residents can invest in ELSS.